drivera123/LDRS500/unit-3.-values-based-leadership-and-critical-thinking.md

 3. Post to the discussion forum with a one or two paragraph explanation why you ranked each concept as you did in terms of importance.

-4. Choose what you think is the best summary statement for an idea or concept and revise your list.
+4. Read others' lists and choose what you think is the best summary statement for an idea or concept and revise your list.

-## Assessment
+## Assessment 2

 ### **The Impact of Critical Thinking in my Leadership Context Paper**